-- Cost-sharing Tier 1 for preferred generic drugs (this tier includes some brand-name drugs). - Cost-sharing Tier 2 for generic drugs (this tier includes some brand-name drugs). - Cost-sharing Tier 3 for preferred brand-name drugs. - Cost-sharing Tier 4 for nonpreferred brand-name drugs (this tier includes some generic drugs). - Cost-sharing Tier 5 for specialty-tier drugs (this tier includes both generic and brand-name drugs). - Cost-sharing Tier 6 for injectable Part D vaccines (this tier includes only brand-name drugs).
+• Cost-sharing Tier 1 for preferred generic drugs (this tier includes some brand-name drugs).

+- Cost-sharing Tier 2 for generic drugs (this tier includes some brand-name drugs). - Cost-sharing Tier 3 for preferred brand-name drugs.
+You pay \$35 per month supply of each covered insulin product on this tier. - Cost-sharing Tier 4 for nonpreferred drugs (this tier includes both generic and brand-name drugs).
+You pay \$35 per month supply of each covered insulin product on this tier. - Cost-sharing Tier 5 for specialty-tier drugs (this tier includes both generic and brand-name drugs).
+You pay \$35 per month supply of each covered insulin product on this tier. - Cost-sharing Tier 6 for injectable Part D vaccines (this tier includes only brand-name drugs).

-To find out which cost-sharing tier your drug is in, look it up in our plan's Drug List.
+To find out which cost-sharing tier your drug is in, look it up in our plan's "Drug List".